NSW Control Guideline for Public Health Units

 Communication of results

 During business hours, test results will be emailed to One Health Branch.
-Outside of business hours, results are called through to the Medical Advisor on call, followed by an email to One Health Branch.
+Outside of business hours, results are called through to the Health Protection Medical Officer after hours on-call, followed by an email to One Health Branch.
 The officer on duty will then alert the responding PHU as soon as possible.

 Upon receipt, the PHU should confirm that the details of the person exposed match their records.
 A decision on PEP administration may be made on these results.
 PHUs should communicate the result and decision to the treating physician, and upload the results to NCIMS.
 NSW DPI will inform the submitting veterinarian.